-Does your website operate from a blueprint?
+Does your business operate using an SEO website blueprint?
 Probably not.

-Don’t fret.
-Your website is perfectly fine the way it is especially if you’re already making money but you must consider the future and where the Web will take us in order to adapt and evolve; this goes doubly true if you want to dominate your industry with search engine optimization.
+But, you must consider the future and where the Web will take us in order to adapt and evolve.
+This goes doubly true if you want to dominate your competitors with search engine optimization.

-Whether you plan to start a new project or want to make some major revisions to your current website, this post is for you.
+Whether you plan to start a new project or want to make revisions to your website, this post is for you.

-What if I told you that planning a website can have foreseeable benefits that trump nearly every action you take later in the formation of your business?
+What if I told you that planning a website can have foreseeable trumping nearly every action you take later in the formation of your business?